 Thanks to Netflix's hit series The Crown, the world is again fascinated with Queen Elizabeth's sister, Princess Margaret, and her highly-publicized royal romance with Peter Townsend.
-The first season of The Crown ended with Queen Elizabeth telling Margaret that she could not marry Peter because he was a divorcee — and since Season 2 doesn't premiere until tonight, many fans were left wondering, did Margaret stay with Peter after all?
+The first season of The Crown ended with Elizabeth telling Margaret that she could not marry Peter because he was a divorcee — and, until Season 2 premiered in December 2017, many fans were left wondering, did Margaret stay with Peter after all?
 If not, did she end up marrying someone else?

 In October 1955, a then 25-year-old Margaret released the following public statement revealing she and Peter, 40, had officially ended their romantic relationship: "I would like it to be known that I have decided not to marry Group Captain Peter Townsend.
 I have been aware that, subject to my renouncing my rights of succession, it might have been possible for me to contract a civil marriage.
 But mindful of the Church's teachings that Christian marriage is indissoluble and conscious of my duty to the Commonwealth, I have resolved to put these considerations before others.
 I have reached this decision entirely alone, and in doing so I have been strengthened by the unfailing support and devotion of Group Captain Townsend."